mjt-books/python-book/chapters/chapter-7.md

 Notes:

 - The **model weights** typically stay in FP32 (“master weights”).
+When you call `model.to(device)` without casting, this is what happens by default.
 - Forward and many matmuls/convolutions run in FP16/BF16 on tensor cores.
 - Some numerically sensitive ops (e.g., softmax, batch norm reductions) stay in FP32 automatically.
-- BF16 often works fine **without** loss scaling; FP16 usually benefits from it.
+- BF16 often works fine **without** loss scaling; for FP16, `GradScaler` is strongly recommended.

+You don’t have to adopt AMP everywhere at once.
+A common migration path:

+1. Implement your model and training loop in FP32.
+2. Add a `precision` flag in your config or CLI.
+3. Wrap your existing forward pass in `autocast` only when `precision` indicates mixed precision.
+4. Enable `GradScaler` only in FP16 mode.

+This keeps the diff small and makes it easy to turn mixed precision on and off during debugging.

-Common failure modes:
+Common failure modes and quick responses:

-- Loss becomes `NaN` or `inf` immediately → try BF16, lower LR, or check for bad input preprocessing.
+- Loss becomes `NaN` or `inf` immediately:
+  - Check your FP32 baseline first; the model may already be unstable.
+  - If FP32 is fine, try BF16 instead of FP16.
+  - Lower the learning rate slightly and make sure loss scaling is on.

+- Loss is finite but gradients become zero or training stalls:
+  - Inspect `GradScaler`’s behavior (is it constantly reducing the scale?).
+  - Try manually setting an initial scale and/or using BF16, which is less prone to gradient underflow.

+- Speedup is small:
+  - Profile to see if you’re input- or CPU-bound (data loading, preprocessing).
-- Speedup is small → profile; you might be I/O-bound or running shapes that don’t hit tensor cores effectively.
+  - Check that your matmul shapes actually hit tensor cores (very tiny matmuls won’t).
+  - Ensure you’re not accidentally forcing most ops back to FP32 with custom casts.

+Over time, you can refine your setup with tricks like:

+- Keeping embeddings or very large lookup tables in FP32 if you see accuracy regressions.
+- Using AMP on some submodules but not others (via nested `autocast(enabled=False)` contexts).

 ### TensorFlow / Keras: global policy + `mixed_precision`